mikanmarusan/rails5-docker-template/README.md

 ## Usage

-All you have to id run below if you’ve installed this template as default
+All you have to is to run below if you’ve installed this template as default

 ```
 $ docker-compose build